zhaoyao91/the-http/docs/api.md

 - `set statusCode(code: Number)`
 - `get statusCode: Number`
-- `set headers(headers: Object)` - generally you should use `setHeader` to avoid duplicate header. but if you know what you are doing, you can use this setter to update headers more effectively
+- `set headers(headers: Object)` - generally you should use `setHeader` to avoid duplicate header. but if you know what you are doing, you can use this setter to update headers more efficiently
 - `get headers: Object`
 - `set body(body: String|Buffer|ReadableStream)`
 - `get body: body`